tinojona/tinojona.github.io/_pages/projects.md

 <br>

 An list of projects that I worked on.
-Reach out via Email if you want to collaborate!
+Reach out via email if you want to collaborate!

 <h2>
   2025: Master Thesis: the risk of hospitalizations associated with foehn winds and heat in the mountainous region of Switzerland.